Daughter taxa (time control age-window is: 0-800Ma)![]() | ||||

 Notes: Middle Eocene (Zone E10) to Recent; intermittent.
 [Smart & Thomas 2018]

-Last occurrence (top): near top of Gelasian Stage (91% up, 1.9Ma, in Gelasian stage).
-Data source: Total of range of species in this database
+Last occurrence (top): at top of PL6 [Atl.] zone (100% up, 1.9Ma, in Gelasian stage).
+Data source: Total of ranges of the species in this database

 Plot of occurrence data: